 A two-week trip to Nicaragua over Christmas and New Year is exactly what we were looking for for our honeymoon.
 Katie knew someone from Whistler who now lives in San Juan del Sur, having built her own house as well as a rental place that’s listed on AirBNB, so we figured why not; when else would we ever make this trip?
 We got married in August 2013 – you can see more about that here in this blog post.

 We stayed at Casa Santosha, part of a yoga/surf community in the hills a couple of kilometres up the road from San Juan del Sur.
 It’s run by Heidi, a fantastic host, sharing her home with us, cooking us a few delicious meals, taking us out to a couple of different beaches with surfing lessons, and setting us up with lots of activities and tours of the area.
 Armed with a little less Spanish than we should have had, we did pretty well at learning on the fly or having our rough translations down in our pocketbooks.
 The people of Nicaragua were very friendly with our broken Spanish, and we were always able to figure out what we needed to do.

 On one of the hottest days, we walked down the road to do a Canopy tour with howler monkeys.
-It’s part of a tour that has 16 long zip-lines, and it was pretty awesome.
+It’s part of a tour with 16 long zip-lines, and it was pretty awesome.
 The braking was all manual on the zip-lines with a thick piece of leather glued into the palm of a glove so you could control how fast you’d go down the line.
 I’m pretty sure I came in way too quickly on most of the lines, but especially on the 1000+ foot one.
 Looking down above the tops of the trees is pretty spectacular.

 We went on a 3 hour horseback ride that meandered through the countryside and then across three beaches– Playa Mathilda, Playa San Lorenzo, and Playa Maderas.
 This was a great way to see the area, at a nice slow pace where you could take in the sights and animals.